 Retention of all records will be maintained in accordance with federal, state, and local laws and regulations.
+When an Officer is notified by evidence.com that a body camera video is scheduled for deletion.
+The Officer shall verify the video is properly categorized and that there is no reason to preserve the video.
+This shall be done prior to the deletion date.
 Once the legally mandated retention period has been reached for specific recordings, they will be purged from the system unless notice of evidence preservation has been given requiring further retention.

-DELETION OF UNINTENTIONAL RECORDINGS
+433.9 DELETION OF UNINTENTIONAL RECORDINGS